The Life of Lil

 end

 This is a reasonably concise and straightforward solution, but it is not particularly fast.
 Lil dictionaries, like all of Lil’s primitive datatypes, are immutable.
 Every time we write a 1 to some position in next, the Lil interpreter constructs an entirely new dictionary with the same keys and elements plus our added key-element pair, and stores the result in next.
 On a large board with many living cells, this overhead can add up to a huge amount of work!
 Lil’s copy-on-write semantics mean dictionary insertions are (in general) linear with respect to the size of the dictionary, rather than constant.
+It’s best to construct large dictionaries all at once, rather than a tiny piece at a time.

 A Leap of Image-ination